BernhardPosselt/bif4-itp/README.rst

 Watch folder for changed (NOT newly generated) files and compile them::

- $ coffee -wc -o script/js/ script/coffeescript/*.coffee
+ $ coffee -wbc -o script/js/ script/coffeescript/*.coffee

 ``A reference for CoffeeScript`` is available at http://coffeescript.org/